pyworkflow/pyworkflow/README.md

 ## unified framework for workflow processes

-pyworkflow allows for the easy implementation of workflows, and handling the execution of workflow processes, across multiple backends.
-Its architectural design is largely based on Amazon SWF, and pyworkflow.amazonswf was the first backend to be written for pyworkflow.
-However, different backends can be used allowing to leverage the full power of workflows without committing to any single execution backend in terms of implementation.
+pyworkflow supports the easy implementation of workflows, and handling the execution of workflow processes, across multiple backends.
+Its API is largely based on that of Amazon Simple Workflow Framework (SWF).
+Different backends can be used allowing to leverage the full power of workflows without committing to any single execution environment.
+One could imagine building a backend on a generic queueing system or any generic database.
+One could also use a full- fledged solution like Amazon SWF as a backend.

 ## Usage

 Workflows determine the particular flow of a process through a set of activities.
 The first step is to implement activities by overriding the Activity, like so:

 ````
 from pyworkflow.activity import Activity, ActivityAborted

-class FooActivity(Activity):
+class MultiplicationActivity(Activity):

-	@classmethod
-	def execute(cls, input, heartbeat):
+	def execute(self):
-		heartbeat()

-		if type(input) == int:
+		if not type(self.input) == list and not len(input) == 2:
+			raise ValueError("invalid input")

-			if input < 10:
+		if input[0] > 10:
+			return ActivityAborted("first operand must be <= 10")

+		result = 0
+		for _ in range(0, input[0]):
+			# multiplication is repeated addition
+			result += input[1]

+			# give a sign of life
+			self.heartbeat()

-				return input * 2
+		return result
-			else:
-				raise ActivityAborted("input out of bounds")
-		else:
-			raise Exception("don't know what to do")

 ````

 Next, we define our workflows that guide processes through the activities.
 A